fromsantanu/PHE-main/README.md

 ---

 ## 1. Introduction to Epidemiology
-- Definition and Importance of Epidemiology
+- [Definition and Importance of Epidemiology]
-- History and Evolution of Epidemiology
+- [History and Evolution of Epidemiology]
-- Key Concepts and Terms in Epidemiology
+- [Key Concepts and Terms in Epidemiology]

 ## 2. Types of Epidemiology
-- Descriptive Epidemiology
+- [Descriptive Epidemiology]
-  - Overview and Importance
+  - [Overview and Importance]
-  - Case Studies and Examples
+  - [Case Studies and Examples]
-- Analytical Epidemiology
+- [Analytical Epidemiology]
-  - Study Designs: Cohort, Case-Control, Cross-Sectional
+  - [Study Designs: Cohort, Case-Control, Cross-Sectional]
-  - Measures of Association: Relative Risk, Odds Ratio
+  - [Measures of Association: Relative Risk, Odds Ratio]
-- Experimental Epidemiology
+- [Experimental Epidemiology]
-  - Randomized Controlled Trials (RCTs)
+  - [Randomized Controlled Trials (RCTs)]
-  - Field Trials and Community Trials
+  - [Field Trials and Community Trials]

 ## 3. Epidemiological Study Designs
-- Observational Studies
+- [Observational Studies]
-  - Types: Cohort, Case-Control, Cross-Sectional
+  - [Types: Cohort, Case-Control, Cross-Sectional]
-  - Strengths and Weaknesses
+  - [Strengths and Weaknesses]
-- Experimental Studies
+- [Experimental Studies]
-  - Randomized Controlled Trials (RCTs)
+  - [Randomized Controlled Trials (RCTs)]
-  - Ethical Considerations in Experimental Studies
+  - [Ethical Considerations in Experimental Studies]
-- Case Studies: Application of Different Study Designs
+- [Case Studies: Application of Different Study Designs]

 ## 4. Measures in Epidemiology
-- Measures of Disease Frequency
+- [Measures of Disease Frequency]
-  - Incidence, Prevalence, Mortality Rates
+  - [Incidence, Prevalence, Mortality Rates]
-- Measures of Association
+- [Measures of Association]
-  - Relative Risk, Odds Ratio, Attributable Risk
+  - [Relative Risk, Odds Ratio, Attributable Risk]
-- Measures of Impact
+-[ Measures of Impact]
-  - Population Attributable Risk, Number Needed to Treat
+  - [Population Attributable Risk, Number Needed to Treat]

 ## 5. Data Collection and Sources
-- Data Collection Methods in Epidemiology
+- [Data Collection Methods in Epidemiology]
-  - Surveys, Registries, Vital Statistics
+  - [Surveys, Registries, Vital Statistics]
-- Types of Epidemiological Data
+- [Types of Epidemiological Data]
-  - Quantitative vs. Qualitative Data
+  - [Quantitative vs. Qualitative Data]
-  - Primary vs. Secondary Data Sources
+  - [Primary vs. Secondary Data Sources]
-- Ethical Considerations in Data Collection
+- [Ethical Considerations in Data Collection]

 ## 6. Disease Surveillance
-- Importance and Purpose of Disease Surveillance
+- [Importance and Purpose of Disease Surveillance]
-- Types of Surveillance Systems
+- [Types of Surveillance Systems]
-  - Active, Passive, Sentinel Surveillance
+  - [Active, Passive, Sentinel Surveillance]
-- Global Surveillance Systems
+- [Global Surveillance Systems]
-  - WHO, CDC, and Other International Organizations
+  - [WHO, CDC, and Other International Organizations]
-- Challenges and Innovations in Disease Surveillance
+- [Challenges and Innovations in Disease Surveillance]

 ## 7. Outbreak Investigation
-- Steps in Outbreak Investigation
+- [Steps in Outbreak Investigation]
-  - Confirming the Outbreak, Case Definition, Hypothesis Generation
+  - [Confirming the Outbreak, Case Definition, Hypothesis Generation]
-- Methods for Identifying and Tracking Disease Outbreaks
+- [Methods for Identifying and Tracking Disease Outbreaks]
-- Case Studies: Notable Outbreak Investigations
+- [Case Studies: Notable Outbreak Investigations]

 ## 8. Epidemiological Research and Analysis
-- Hypothesis Formulation in Epidemiology
+- [Hypothesis Formulation in Epidemiology]
-- Statistical Methods in Epidemiology
+- [Statistical Methods in Epidemiology]
-  - Descriptive Statistics, Inferential Statistics
+  - [Descriptive Statistics, Inferential Statistics]
-- Use of Software Tools in Epidemiological Analysis
+- [Use of Software Tools in Epidemiological Analysis]
-  - R, SPSS, SAS, Stata
+  - [R, SPSS, SAS, Stata]
-- Interpretation and Communication of Epidemiological Findings
+- [Interpretation and Communication of Epidemiological Findings]

 ## 9. Bias, Confounding, and Interaction
-- Types of Bias in Epidemiological Studies
+- [Types of Bias in Epidemiological Studies]
-  - Selection Bias, Information Bias, Recall Bias
+  - [Selection Bias, Information Bias, Recall Bias]
-- Confounding Variables and How to Address Them
+- [Confounding Variables and How to Address Them]
-- Interaction and Effect Modification
+- [Interaction and Effect Modification]
-- Strategies to Minimize Bias and Confounding
+- [Strategies to Minimize Bias and Confounding]

 ## 10. Screening and Prevention in Epidemiology
-- Principles of Screening
+- [Principles of Screening]
-  - Sensitivity, Specificity, Predictive Values
+  - [Sensitivity, Specificity, Predictive Values]
-- Types of Screening Programs
+- [Types of Screening Programs]
-  - Population-Based, High-Risk Screening
+  - [Population-Based, High-Risk Screening]
 - Prevention Strategies in Epidemiology
-  - Primary, Secondary, Tertiary Prevention
+  - [Primary, Secondary, Tertiary Prevention]
-- Ethical Considerations in Screening and Prevention
+- [Ethical Considerations in Screening and Prevention]

 ## 11. Infectious Disease Epidemiology
-- Transmission Dynamics of Infectious Diseases
+- [Transmission Dynamics of Infectious Diseases]
-- Epidemiology of Major Infectious Diseases
+- [Epidemiology of Major Infectious Diseases]
-  - HIV/AIDS, Tuberculosis, Malaria, Influenza
+  - [HIV/AIDS, Tuberculosis, Malaria, Influenza]
-- Vaccination and Immunization Programs
+- [Vaccination and Immunization Programs]
-- Emerging and Re-Emerging Infectious Diseases
+- [Emerging and Re-Emerging Infectious Diseases]

 ## 12. Chronic Disease Epidemiology
-- Epidemiology of Non-Communicable Diseases (NCDs)
+- [Epidemiology of Non-Communicable Diseases (NCDs)]
-  - Cardiovascular Diseases, Diabetes, Cancer
+  - [Cardiovascular Diseases, Diabetes, Cancer]
-- Risk Factors and Prevention Strategies for NCDs
+- [Risk Factors and Prevention Strategies for NCDs]
-- Role of Lifestyle and Environment in Chronic Diseases
+- [Role of Lifestyle and Environment in Chronic Diseases]
-- Case Studies: Successful Interventions for Chronic Diseases
+- [Case Studies: Successful Interventions for Chronic Diseases]

 ## 13. Social Determinants of Health
-- Impact of Social, Economic, and Environmental Factors on Health
+- [Impact of Social, Economic, and Environmental Factors on Health]
-- Role of Health Disparities in Epidemiology
+- [Role of Health Disparities in Epidemiology]
-- Strategies to Address Social Determinants of Health
+- [Strategies to Address Social Determinants of Health]
-- Case Studies: Epidemiology and Health Equity
+- [Case Studies: Epidemiology and Health Equity]

 ## 14. Environmental and Occupational Epidemiology
-- Impact of Environmental Factors on Health
+- [Impact of Environmental Factors on Health]
-  - Air, Water, Soil Pollution
+  - [Air, Water, Soil Pollution]
-- Epidemiology of Occupational Diseases
+- [Epidemiology of Occupational Diseases]
-  - Respiratory Diseases, Musculoskeletal Disorders
+  - [Respiratory Diseases, Musculoskeletal Disorders]
-- Environmental Risk Assessment and Management
+- [Environmental Risk Assessment and Management]
-- Global Initiatives in Environmental and Occupational Health
+- [Global Initiatives in Environmental and Occupational Health]

 ## 15. Global Health Epidemiology
-- Epidemiology in the Global Health Context
+- [Epidemiology in the Global Health Context]
-- Global Burden of Disease
+- [Global Burden of Disease]
-- Epidemiological Transition in Developing Countries
+- [Epidemiological Transition in Developing Countries]
-- Role of International Organizations in Global Epidemiology
+- [Role of International Organizations in Global Epidemiology]

 ## 16. Ethical and Legal Issues in Epidemiology
-- Ethical Principles in Epidemiological Research
+- [Ethical Principles in Epidemiological Research]
-- Informed Consent and Confidentiality
+- [Informed Consent and Confidentiality]
-- Legal Aspects of Epidemiological Studies
+- [Legal Aspects of Epidemiological Studies]
-- Case Studies: Ethical Dilemmas in Epidemiology
+- [Case Studies: Ethical Dilemmas in Epidemiology]

 ## 17. Future Trends in Epidemiology
-- Impact of Technology on Epidemiology
+- [Impact of Technology on Epidemiology]
-  - Big Data, AI, Machine Learning
+  - [Big Data, AI, Machine Learning]
-- Emerging Infectious and Chronic Diseases
+- [Emerging Infectious and Chronic Diseases]
-- Global Health Challenges and Epidemiological Responses
+- [Global Health Challenges and Epidemiological Responses]
-- Future Directions for Epidemiological Research
+- [Future Directions for Epidemiological Research]